 Hot tub filter maintenance is divided into three main steps: regular cleaning, deeper cleaning, and eventual replacement.
 You should regularly clean cartridge filters every month.
 This requires removing them from their housing and spraying them down with a garden hose.
 Sand and diatomaceous earth filters require backwashing, which is simply reversing the flow of the water to flush out the accumulated dirt and debris.
 A pressure gauge will tell you when this is necessary.
 Deeper cleaning of cartridge filters should take place approximately every year or whenever you drain the hot tub.
 This requires soaking them in a cleaning solution.
 As for replacement, it depends on the type of filter you’re using, how dirty or damaged they are, and how often the hot tub gets used.
 Regular paper or fabric cartridge filters should be replaced every two to three years while ceramic cartridges can last up to six years.
 Sand and diatomaceous earth filters can last much longer than that, but their effectiveness begins to wane after six or seven years or so.

-To learn more about the various components of hot tubs, how they work, and where to buy them you can download a free hot tub buyer’s guide today.
+To learn more about the various components of hot tubs, how they work, and where to buy them you can download a free hot tub buyer’s guide below today, or visit us at our hot tub store.